nvladimus/npy2bdv/README.md

 The amount of available RAM does not seem to play role: writing on laptop with 16 GB RAM can be faster than on 64 GB RAM mainframe machine.

-The speed of h5 writing using this library is typically about 700-900 MB/s (uncomressed data, no downsampling).
+The speed of writing for long time series (>100 stacks) is typically about 700-900 MB/s.
 This is in the range of full-speed camera acquisition of Hamamatsu Orca Flash4, 840 MB/s (2048x2048 px at 100 Hz).